Donald Trump Starts Process Of Defunding ‘Anarchist’ Cities like Portland, Seattle, And New York

 While much of city and state funding comes from local taxes, the move could deprive these locations of a significant amount of money.
 New York City could lose $7 billion annually.
 Portland, which is the smallest city on the list, could lose $252 million.

-The memo argues that violence has increased in certain cities even as arrests have gone down.
+The document argues that brutality has increased in certain areas even as arrests have gone down.
 It also called out local leaders like D.C.
-Mayor Muriel Bowser and Portland Mayor Ted Wheeler, along with Seattle for allowing the “autonomous zone” to exist within the city for several weeks as protestors demonstrate in support of the Black Lives Matter movement.
+Mayor Muriel Bowser and Portland Mayor Ted Wheeler, along with Seattle for allowing the “autonomous zone” to exist within the area for several weeks as protestors demonstrate in support of the Black Lives Matter movement.

 As The Washington Post reported, Wheeler, a Democrat who has been fiercely critical of Trump, pushed back on the administration’s decision, calling it a “new low.”
 Wheeler added that the president was disenfranchising people in order to further his political ambitions.

-Meanwhile, the White House argues that the move in an attempt to encourage cities to work harder to reduce or eliminate violence from riots.
+Meanwhile, the White House argues that the move in an attempt to encourage mayors to work harder to reduce or eliminate the turbulence from riots.